LanLab/STECFinder/README.md

 |_ipaH_| presence or absence of _ipaH_ gene|
 |Notes| Other information if unexpected results are observed|

+### Note on stx2 allele call outputs
+- \* denotes a call with some uncertainty (either a non perfect match to a known allele for stx1, or a minority of allele specific SNPs for stx2)
+- calls separated by "/" are multiple possible alleles for a single stx2 locus
+- calls separated by "," are calls for multiple separate stx2 loci in the same genome

+Assemblies will often merge multiple stx2 genes into one assembled locus.
+Therefore it is only possible to detect multiple stx2 alleles in one strain using raw reads, which allow the frequencies of stx2 type defining SNPs to be evaluated.

 ## Column descriptions for additional tables produced by --hits flag:
 ### - PROCESSED GENE SET -
 Filtered gene hits used to make clustering, serotyping and gene presence calls for algorithm